TechCell-Project/tech-cell-server/README.md

 - Make sure all the following core services have been installed and run successfully
   * RabbitMQ: port 5672
   * Mongodb: port 27017, replica set mode
+  * Redis: port 6379
 - Or you can run core services in docker and run app services manually
+- Or you can using cloud services like [mongodb atlas](https://www.mongodb.com/cloud/atlas), [redis cloud](https://redislabs.com/redis-enterprise-cloud/overview/), [rabbitmq cloud](https://www.cloudamqp.com/)

 ### Starting
+- `service_name` - optional: is the name of the service you want to start, by default it is `api` service
 ```bash
 # You can run core services in docker and run app services manually